 Designed to be affordable and durable, laminate flooring can be installed in any room, including high traffic and high humidity areas, and it’s rapidly becoming a favorite for homeowners with kids and pets.

 Although laminate is extremely durable, you still want to keep it clean and dry.
 Dirt and sand can scratch the surface over time, and standing water can seep through and cause the planks to swell and warp.
-If a section gets damaged, it cannot be refinished, and you will need to replace it.
 A quality underlayment is required to block moisture and to prevent a hollow sound when walking on laminate flooring.

-Another tile option is Vinyl Composition Tile or commercial VCT, which is designed for high-traffic areas and typically used in commercial settings.
+Another tile option is Vinyl Composition Tile or commercial VCT, which is designed for high-traffic areas and typically used in industrial settings.

 Vinyl planks are an economical and durable alternative to hardwood floors.
 Commonly manufactured 4 or 6 inches wide by 3 or 4 feet long, they realistically mimic any type of wood, by color and texture.
 Like vinyl tile, vinyl planks are waterproof, but gaps need to be sealed to prevent moisture from seeping through your floor.

 Tile is timeless and elegant, and it adds value and beauty to any home.
-Once reserved for busy entries, baths, and kitchens, but now with so many options in the market, tile is making its way into every room in the house.
-There are three main types of tile: ceramic, porcelain and natural stone.
-To learn more visit our Tiling page.
+Once reserved for busy entries, baths, and kitchens, tile is making its way into every room in the house.
+There are three main types of tile: ceramic, porcelain, and natural stone.
+To learn more, visit our Tiling page.

 Carpet is perfect for rooms where underfoot comfort is essential, like a bedroom or a family room.
 It comes in so many colors, textures, loops, and patterns that it’s sure to fit almost any style and budget.